saliormoon/Cookbook/recipes/FoxxAuth.md

 # Auth

+## Problem

+I want to add authentication to my existing Foxx app: Users need to be able to register, log in and log out.
+I also want to be able to restrict access to certain routes in my app.

+## Solution

 In order to introduce authentication to the todo app we [built](https://docs.arangodb.com/cookbook/FoxxFirstSteps.html), we first need to create a route to register users.
 In order to do that, we first introduce a new Foxx.Model *Credentials* with `username` and `password`:

 ```js